The Mighty Atom (Thunderbirds): Plot

+Regular voice cast

 Production

 One of 11 Thunderbirds scripts that were originally filmed as 25 minutes and later extended, "The Mighty Atom" was initially set almost entirely in the Sahara, with events in Australia being recalled briefly in flashback.
 To lengthen the story, the series' writing team effectively split the episode in two by prefacing the main action with two new acts showing the Australian nuclear disaster in detail, as well as the Hood's theft of the Mighty Atom.
 Due to this expansion, the first 18 minutes of the completed episode feature none of the regular characters.

-"The Mighty Atom" is the only episode of Thunderbirds to feature all of the regular characters and all of the Thunderbird machines.
+"The Mighty Atom" features Lady Penelope's first visit to the island since International Rescue began operations and also her first rescue mission.
+It is also stated that International Rescue were not operating when the Australian Plant exploded twelve months ago.
+It is the only episode of Thunderbirds to feature all of the regular characters and all of the Thunderbird machines.
 It also marks the first appearance of Thunderbird 4 on a rescue mission.

 Broadcast and reception

 The two-part version that was broadcast in some UK regions separates the older footage from the material that was filmed for the episode's expansion.
 Certain scenes were altered to create this format; these include one of a news conference in Melbourne, which was shortened, and another in which the Tracy brothers play a practical joke on Lady Penelope, which was removed completely.